Kseniya Boguslavskaya: Early life in Russia

-1909-1910 she participated in some political activities.
-Fearing persecution, she married a certain Kolosov and left Russia with him, first to Galicia (Lviv, Carpathians), then to Vienna and from there to Naples.
-In Naples she entered the Academy of Fine Arts.
-In Naples she met Ivan Puni and moved to him to Paris (March 1912).
-Soon Ivan left for Russia, and Xana attended Parisian public schools (l'Académie russe and Académie de la Grande Chaumière) until May 1913.
-Then she returned to Saint Petersburg under the surname Boguslavskaya.
+From 1909 to 1910, she participated in illegal political activities.
+Fearing persecution, she married a certain Kolosov and left Russia with him, first to Galicia, including Lemberg and the Carpathians, then to Vienna, and from there to Naples.
+In Naples, she entered the Academy of Fine Arts.
+There she also met Ivan Puni and moved with him to Paris in March 1912.
+Soon afterward, Ivan left for Russia, and Bogoslavskaya attended Parisian public schools (l'Académie russe and Académie de la Grande Chaumière) until May 1913.
+She then returned to Saint Petersburg with the surname Boguslavskaya.

-In St. Petersburg she joined Puni (they married officially only in February 1920) and their flat became for 6 months a meeting point for the Russian Futurists.
-Velimir Khlebnikov was deeply impressed by herself and her stories from Galicia.

-Xana supported Ivan in all his activities, e. g. preparation of the collection "Roaring Parnassus" (1913), organization of exhibitions Tramway V (March 1915) und 0,10 (December 1915) and the decoration of Petrograd for the revolutionary holydays (May und November 1918).
-In 1919 they went (January–April) to Witebsk in order to teach at the Art School founded by Marc Chagall.
+In Saint Petersburg, she joined Puni (they married officially only in February 1920) and their flat became a meeting point for the Russian Futurists for the next six months.
+Velimir Khlebnikov was deeply impressed by her and her stories from Galicia.
+Boguslavskaya supported Ivan in all of his activities, including the preparation of the collection "Roaring Parnassus" (1913), the organization of the exhibitions Tramway V (March 1915) and 0,10 (December 1915), and the decoration of Petrograd for the revolutionary holidays (May and November 1918).
+In 1919, they went to Vitebsk in order to teach at the art school founded by Marc Chagall, staying there from January to April.

-Berlin period
+Berlin

-In 1920 (February) she and Puni escaped from the Soviet Union across the ice of the Gulf of Finland.
-They lived in Berlin from 1920 to 1923, she worked as a scene designer for the Russian-German cabaret called Der Blaue Vogel and for the Russian Romantic Theatre.
+In February 1920, Boguslavskaya, Puni, and the Shukhayevs escaped from Soviet Russia, travelling across the frozen ice of the Gulf of Finland.
+They lived in Berlin from 1920 to 1923, where she worked as a scene designer for the Russian-German cabaret called Der Blaue Vogel and for the Russian Romantic Theatre.
 In Berlin, they established ties with the International Futurists, including poet Ruggero Vasari and Kārlis Zāle.

-Paris period
+Paris

-At the end of 1923 they moved to Paris.
+At the end of 1923, they moved to Paris.
 Boguslavskaya again took care of the finances as a costume designer and fabric designer until Puni gradually achieved fame as a painter.
-She was also active as art dealer, but above all she was committed to Puni's work.
-After his death (December 28, 1956), she organized around 20 retrospective exhibitions of Puni and prepared material for his catalog of works, which was published in 1972 (1st volume) and 1992 (2nd volume).
-In 1959/1960 and in 1966 she donated a total of 62 works by Puni (paintings and graphic works) to the French state.
+She was also active as art dealer, but above all, she was committed to Puni's work.
+After his death on 28 December 1956, she organized around 20 retrospective exhibitions of Puni and prepared material for his catalogue of works, which was published in 1972 (1st volume) and 1992 (2nd volume).
+In 1959–1960 and 1966, she donated a total of 62 works by Puni (paintings and graphic works) to the French state.

-Xenia Boguslavskaya died on May 3, 1972 in Herblay-sur-Seine near Paris.
+Boguslavskaya died on 3 May 1972 in Herblay-sur-Seine, near Paris.